codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 {% include image.html lightbox="true" file="/images/5c37025-Screen_Shot_2017-10-16_at_9.50.48_PM.png" url="/images/5c37025-Screen_Shot_2017-10-16_at_9.50.48_PM.png" alt="pipeline definition options" caption="Switching between the legacy build engine and the YAML build engine" max-width="40%" %}

+## Execution flow

+By default Codefresh will execute all steps in the yaml file and instantly fail the build, if any step presents an error.
+To change this behavior add the `fail_fast:false` property in any step that you wish to be ignored in case of errors.

+For example, if you have a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) that runs integration tests, and you don't want the whole pipeline to fail if any of the tests fail, add the `fail_fast` line to that step:

+{% highlight yaml %}
+perform_tests:
+    image: node:9
+    description: Running integration tests
+    fail_fast: false
+    commands:
+      - gulp integration_test
+{% endhighlight %}

+Now the pipeline will continue to run even if the step `perform_tests` fails.

+Notice also that by default Codefresh pipelines run in *sequential mode*.
+All steps will be executed one after the other and in the same order as included in the `codefresh.yml` file.

+If you wish to use parallel steps in your pipelines, see the [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) page.

 ## Grouping steps with pipeline stages

 By default all pipeline steps are shown one after the other.